igdel/exercises/0.TO-DO-App/README.md

 - Use event delegation on the todo list
 - Implement functions to toggle completion and delete todos
 - Update the DOM accordingly
+- Show empty state when all todos are deleted

 ### 5. Implement Local Storage